Lines in the plane with the $L_1$ metric: What happens around isolated points?

 \section{What happens around isolated points?}

 We will now set aside the question of whether two arrows can induce the same line and concentrate on proving that there are many arrows.
 In particular, if $a$ is an isolated vertex in the graph $G$, there is some nearby vertex that is the endpoint of two arrows.
+In this section, we prove some technical observations.

-\begin{lemma} If $a$ is not the endpoint of any arrow, then either the second or the third quadrant of $a$ does not contain any points of $X$. \end{lemma}
+\begin{lemma} If $a$ is not the endpoint of any arrow, then either the second or the third quadrant of $a$ is empty. \end{lemma}

 \begin{proof} Let us suppose that this is not true.
 Then there is a point $b$ in the second quadrant and a point $c$ in the third quadrant of $a$.
 If there are more points in the second quadrant, pick one that minimizes $|y(b)-y(a)|$ and for which the horizontal line segment $(x(b),x(a))\times \{y(b)\}$ is empty.
 Similarly, pick $c$ in the third quadrant that minimizes $|y(c)-y(a)|$ and for which the segment $(x(c),x(a))\times \{y(c)\}$ is empty.
-Since $(b,a)$ is not an arrow, there is a red arrow $(p,q)$ for $\la b,a\ra$, and we have $q\neq a$.
-Similarly, there is a red arrow $(p',q')$ for $\la c,a\ra$, and $q'\neq a$.
+Since $(b,a)$ is not an arrow, there is a red arrow $(p,q)$ for $\ol{ba}$, and we have $q\neq a$.
+Similarly, there is a red arrow $(p',q')$ for $\ol{ca}$, and $q'\neq a$.
 The following three paragraphs correspond to the three parts of Figure~\ref{fig:quadrantempty}.

 Suppose first that $x(q)=x(a)$.
 It follows that $y(a)<y(q)\leq y(b)$.
 Let $E_q$ be the right half-strip with corners $a,q$.
-If there is a point $z\in X$ in $E_q$, then $z\in \la p,q\ra \setminus \la b,a \ra$, so $E_q$ is empty.
-Since $\la a,q\ra \neq X$, there is a point in the left half-strip with corners $a,q$.
+If there is a point $z\in X$ in $E_q$, then $z\in \ol{pq} \setminus \ol{ba}$, so $E_q$ is empty.
+Since $\ol{aq} \neq X$, there is a point in the left half-strip with corners $a,q$.
 But that is a contradiction with the choice of $b$, so we may suppose that $x(q)\neq x(a)$.
 Similarly, $x(q')\neq x(a)$.

 Now suppose that at least one of $q,q'$ has the same $y$-coordinate as $a$.
 Suppose without loss of generality that $q$ has this property and if both do, then $x(q')\leq x(q)$.
 Let $S_q$ be the bottom half-strip with corners $a,q$, and $N_{q'}$ the upper half-strip with corners $a$ and $(x(q'),y(a))$.
-If some $z\in X$ belongs to $S_q$, then $z\in \la p,q \ra\setminus \la b,a \ra$, so $S_q$ is empty.
+If some $z\in X$ belongs to $S_q$, then $z\in \ol{pq}\setminus\ol{ba}$, so $S_q$ is empty.
 Similarly $N_{q'}$ is empty.
-But then the upper half-strip with corners $a,q$ is empty as well (it is a subset of $N_{q'}$), so $\la q,a \ra=X$, a contradiction.
+But then the upper half-strip with corners $a,q$ is empty as well (it is a subset of $N_{q'}$), so $\ol{qa}=X$, a contradiction.